Jones and Taylor spar on super reforms

 A debate on super’s purpose and future

-Beyond retirement savings, Taylor argued that super should fulfil broader housing needs.
+Beyond retirement savings, Taylor said that super should fulfil broader housing needs.

-He argued that bipartisan support for using super towards home ownership dates back to the early 1990s, urging today’s government to consider this original vision.
+He said that bipartisan support for using super towards home ownership dates back to the early 1990s, urging today’s government to consider this original vision.

 “In the 1993 election, both major parties promised to allow allocation of superannuation to home ownership,” Taylor said.